-You should focus on one of these three areas and tell us how your proposal will deliver change in a definable geographic area, which could be as large as a local authority or as small as a single city neighbourhood or district.
+Proposals are being consider based on how they can deliver change in a definable geographic area, which could be as large as a local authority or as small as a single city neighbourhood or district.

-We welcome applications from partnerships and organisations working in collaboration with others.
-We expect to see an element of both public and third sector involvement in all successful applications.
+We welcomed applications from partnerships and organisations working in collaboration with others, and aim to fund applications with an element of both public and third sector involvement.

-The lead applicant must be a constituted organisation, with its own governing document and bank account, and must produce annual accounts.
-We will accept applications from a wide range of statutory and voluntary organisation types, but will not fund sole traders or individuals.
+Applications were accepted from a wide range of statutory and constituted voluntary organisation types, but not from sole traders or individuals.